 Schumacher drafted $1-billion will in 2010 14 January, 2014 Michael Schumacher with his wife Corinna The will drawn up by seven time F1 World Champion Michael Schumacher would see his $1 billion-dollar estate divided equally among the three other members of his family.
 That is claim of the Argentine daily Ole, as the 45-year-old’s coma after his late December skiing fall enters a third week.
 The report said that the will and testament was signed by the former F1 driver in 2010, when he returned to the sport after a three-year sabbatical.
 It instructs that his fortune, reported to be a billion US dollars, be divided equally between his wife Corinna, his daughter Gina-Maria (16), and son Mick (14).
 We reported on Monday that Schumacher’s condition, last listed as stable but critical, had not changed since the last medical bulletin issued about a week ago.
 The Austrian newspaper Zurich Tagesangeiger reported on Monday that a part of the great German’s skull has been removed to relieve pressure on his injured brain.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.